 Follow us online:

-Deaf Church is a useful
+Deaf Church is a useful resource for anyone

 Do you use British Sign Language in a Christian setting?
 Are you

 learning BSL?
 Are you an interpreter?
 Are you a Deaf person who

 needs to understand Church language better?
 Do you work alongside

 Deaf people as an ordained or lay minister?
 Signs of God can help you!

 - a Christian ecumenical organisation offering support for